 Gay dating culture can be complex.
 As much as I would like to think that dating should be simple, it isn’t.
-My hope is that, as people become less enchanted with technology, the trajectory of dating someone will be a lot more direct.
+My hope is that, as people become less enchanted with technology, the trajectory of dating a gay man will be a lot more direct.
 It will be less about veering into ghosting or misleading territory.

 When I asked a couple of close friends about this topic, I got replies that seemed fairly comical.
 Among my favorite replies was a GIF of a person swinging on a trapeze of sorts and another GIF of the stock market.
 I look at both of these representations, and it’s apparent that gay dating culture feels like an unpredictable game.
 Let’s delve a little deeper into this mental game of hopscotch.

 The current tech era we live in has created a culture of constant texting — and sometimes a lack thereof.
 Who texts whom first?
-Can you catch someone at the right place at the right time?
+Can you catch a single man at the right place at the right time?
 I’ve always been quite the immediate texter.
-I do not expect my partner to adopt that same mentality.
+But I do not expect my partner to adopt that same mentality.

-My one problem is when you know someone has texted you, and you have ignored it throughout the day.
+My one problem is when you know a guy has texted you, and you have ignored it throughout the day.
 It takes less than one minute to say, “Hey!
 I’m busy right now.
 Can we chat later?”